 Add waterproof grease to the threads of the blade tension "T" handle and to the washer face that it meets before use.
-Proper blade tension is achieved when the blade deflects no more than a total of 1/8" - 1/4" up/down.
-Alternatively, a 21mm socket on a torque wrench may be used to tighten the "T" handle to 60 ft-lbs torque.
+Proper blade tension is achieved when a 24mm socket is used on a torque wrench to tighten the "T" handle to 35 ft-lbs torque.
 See above right image.

-\Note - It is very important to take the tension off of the blade by turning the "T" handle in the counter-clockwise direction when the sawmill is not in use.
+Note - It is very important to take the tension off of the blade by turning the "T" handle in the counter-clockwise direction when the sawmill is not in use.
 Failure to do so, will result in flat spots on the rubber belts.
-These flat spots will cause the mill to vibrate excessively during next use.\
+These flat spots will cause the mill to vibrate excessively during next use.

-Add water proof grease to all "T" handle threads on the sawmill.
+Add grease to all "T" handle threads on the sawmill.

 Push the saw head up and down the track system to ensure that the width of the track allows for the saw head to move freely.
 If it binds, the "L" rails will need to be set further or closer together to achieve a consistent width along the entire track system.
-Once the desired width is achieved, all nuts and bolts can be tightened to the log bunks as shown in above left image using a 16mm socket.
+Once the desired width is achieved, all nuts and bolts can be tightened to the log bunks as shown in above right image using a 16mm socket.